RaspAP/raspap-docs/docs/mini-pitft.md

 ```
 If you don't see the above, edit this file with `sudo nano /boot/config.txt`, add this line, save the file and reboot your Pi.

+!!! note "Note"
-> :information_source: **Note:** Some users have followed Adafruit's setup guide and installed the kernel module, which is useful if you want to draw to the framebuffer and output a [mini console](https://cdn-learn.adafruit.com/assets/assets/000/082/874/large1024/adafruit_products_4393_demo_ORIG_2019_10.jpg?1571860426).
+    Some users have followed Adafruit's setup guide and installed the kernel module, which is useful if you want to draw to the framebuffer and output a [mini console](https://cdn-learn.adafruit.com/assets/assets/000/082/874/large1024/adafruit_products_4393_demo_ORIG_2019_10.jpg?1571860426).
 However, the TFT kernel driver can't be run alongside the Python install.
 So you should choose one method, not both.

 Install RaspAP using the [Quick Installer](quick.md):
 ```